formatBCE/ESP32_BLE_presense/README.md

 1. Get the code from repository, and flash it to ESP32 using PlatformIO or other IDE.
 Or, download only firmware.bin file from latest release, and flash using ESP flasher or other flashing tool.
 Use [this file](https://github.com/formatBCE/ESP32_BLE_presense/blob/main/partitions_singleapp.csv) for partitioning reference.
+This is required only once, all other updates can be done over the air.

 2. Place chip in preferred location and power it up.
 Make sure you use good power adapter!
 Device will start blinking fast with LED.